 Glen Wakeman has left his mark on the business world, and it certainly is extraordinary.
 Glen embarked on his path to greatness at the University of Scranton in Pennsylvania.
 He received his Bachelor of Science degree in Economics and Finance at that institution in 1981.
 His next step was to enter the University of Chicago in 1991.
 There, he earned his Master of Business Administration degree.
 His time spent on these two campuses helped show him that the only place he wanted to be was in the world of business.

-Glen’s MBA gave him the opportunity to begin a 20-year career with General Electric that has led to several exciting adventures.
+Glen’s MBA gave him the opportunity to begin a 20-year career with his old job that has led to several exciting adventures.
 He had the chance to live in South America, Asia, and Europe for 15 years where he started at the bottom and gained a considerable amount of experience in jobs that gave him an increasing amount of responsibility.
 He had positions in regional management, country management, general management, business development, technology, and operations.

 While he was with the company, it grew to include more than 1,000 branches.
 Glen also was involved in the production of several of the company’s products, and he played a role in signing several partnerships.